TZstatsADS/Spring2021-Project3-group6/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))

-Weiwei Song: implement the XGBoost, XGBoost+SMOTE,  and Random Forest algorithms, and write the related .Rmd and R script files.  preparing the presentation slices
+Weiwei Song: implement the XGBoost, XGBoost+SMOTE,  and Random Forest algorithms, and write the related .Rmd and R script files.  prepare the PPT for the presentation

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.